merenlab/anvio/anvio/docs/programs/anvi-profile.md

 You should provide the sample name with the flag `-S` and can provide a description of your project using the `--description` tag followed by a text file.
 These will help anvi'o name output files and will show up in the anvi'o interfaces down the line.

 You can characterize the codon frequencies of genes in your sample at the cost of some runtime.
 Despite time being money, codon frequency analysis can be helpful downstream.
 Simply add the tag `--profile-SCVs` and watch the magic happen.

+{:.notice}
+If you have prior experience with `--profile-SCVs` being slow, you will be surprised how fast it is since v6.2

 Alternatively, you can choose not to store insertion and deletion data or single nucleotide variant data.

 If you know the limits of your system, you can also multithread this program.
 See the program help menu for more information.